1. Introduction

 then(songsPage.getTotalElements()).isEqualTo(expectedCount); (1)

-1 | an extra property is available to tell us the total number of matches relative to the entire table — that may not have been reported on the current page |
+| 1 | an extra property is available to tell us the total number of matches relative to the entire table — that may not have been reported on the current page |

-The following shows the resulting SQL of the Page
+The following shows the resulting SQL of the Page response.

 Note that two queries were performed.

-and the second query provided the table totals that were not bounded by the page limits.
+One provided all the data required for the parent Slice and the second query provided the table totals not bounded by the page limits.

-where song0_.title like ? escape ?
+where s1_0.title like ? escape '\'

-order by song0_.id asc
+order by s1_0.id

-where song0_.title like ? escape ?
-(2)
+where s1_0.title like ? escape '\'

-1 | first query provides Slice data within Pageable limits (offset ommitted for first page) |
+| 1 | first query provides Slice data within Pageable limits (offset ommitted for first page) |

-2 | second query provides table-level count for Page that have no page size limits |
+| 2 | second query provides table-level count for Page that have no page size limits |

 10. JPA-QL Named Queries

-Query-by-example and derived queries are targeted at flexible, but mostly simple queries.
+Query-by-example and derived queries are targeted at flexible but mostly simple queries.
 Often there is a need to write more complex queries.

 If you remember in JPA, we can write JPA-QL and native SQL queries to implement our database query access.

-We can also register them as a @NamedQuery
+We can also register them as a @NamedQuery associated with the @Entity class.

-This allows for more complex queries as well as to use queries defined in a JPA orm.xml
+This allows for more complex queries as well as to use queries defined in a JPA orm.xml source file (without having to recompile)

-instances that have artist names longer than a particular size.
+The following snippet shows a @NamedQuery called Song.findArtistGESize that implements a query of the Song entity’s table to return Song instances that have artist names longer than a particular size.

 @Entity